-We offer a three-year Female Pelvic Medicine/Reconstructive Surgery Fellowship for physicians who wish to specialize in urogynecology and reconstructive pelvic surgery.
+The Female Pelvic Medicine and Reconstructive Surgery (FPMRS) Fellowship is a three-year subspecialty training program for obstetric and gynecology and urology physicians who wish to specialize in urogynecology and reconstructive pelvic surgery.

-This program provides extensive exposure to management of complex benign pelvic surgery beyond incontinence and prolapse.
-It offers you the opportunity to acquire the factual knowledge and medical and surgical skills needed to identify, evaluate and treat the spectrum of disorders affecting the lower genitourinary tract.
-The aim of the fellowship is to prepare candidates for subspecialty certification and for a career in academic medicine.
+The fellowship provides experience in the management of complex benign pelvic surgery, including and beyond incontinence and prolapse.
+It offers the opportunity to acquire the practical knowledge and medical and surgical skills needed to identify, evaluate and treat the spectrum of disorders affecting the lower genitourinary tract.
+The goal of the fellowship is to prepare candidates for subspecialty board certification and a career in academic medicine.

-Mayo Clinic's Female Pelvic Medicine/Reconstructive Surgery Fellowship offers:
+The Female Pelvic Medicine and Reconstructive Surgery Fellowship offers:

-- A broad spectrum of experience in pelvic surgery, with an emphasis on urogynecology and reconstructive pelvic surgery.
-In addition, experience with radical pelvic surgery, complex abdominal surgery and colorectal surgery will be emphasized.
+- A broad spectrum of experience in pelvic surgery, with an emphasis on urogynecology and reconstructive pelvic surgery, as well as experience in radical pelvic surgery, complex abdominal surgery and colorectal surgery

-- A multispecialty approach to the evaluation and treatment of urinary incontinence and pelvic-floor disorders.
-Specialists from gastroenterology, urology, neurology, colorectal surgery and physical medicine and rehabilitation combine to form a comprehensive team for evaluation and management.
+- A multispecialty approach to the evaluation and management of urinary incontinence and pelvic floor disorders that includes specialists from gastroenterology, urology, neurology, colorectal surgery, and physical medicine and rehabilitation

-- Training that emphasizes evaluation, including urodynamic and cystoscopic, as well as treatment for a wide range of urogynecologic and pelvic floor dysfunctions.
+- Training that emphasizes clinical evaluation, including urodynamics and cystoscopy, as well as nonsurgical treatments for a wide range of urogynecologic and pelvic floor dysfunctions

-- An extensive conference and didactic schedule, which emphasizes urogynecology and reconstructive pelvic surgery, pelvic floor dysfunction, congenital anomalies, neuro-urology and general gynecologic surgery.
-In addition, monthly journal club, research meetings and M&M conferences are held.
+- An extensive conference and didactic schedule focused on urogynecology and reconstructive pelvic surgery, pelvic floor dysfunction, congenital anomalies, neuro-urology, and general gynecologic surgery